 A set of properties of the current table is used to define pie sizes on all pie charts.
-For each pie and location combination there should be a property in the data table, containing the relative size of that specific pie pieChartSize mapCenter Block (required).
-Specifies the map center in the start view(only applies if type is PieChartMap).
-The block can contain the following keys:
+For each pie and location combination there should be a property in the data table, containing the relative size of that specific pie PieChartSize

 Value (required).
-Displayed size of the largest pie chart(only applies if type is PieChartMap).
+Displayed size of the largest pie chart(only applies if Type is PieChartMap).